-- The areas between the fingers (finger webs)
+- Areas between the fingers (finger webs).

-- Inner wrists, inner elbows, and armpits
+- Inner wrists, inner elbows, and armpits.

-- Lower abdomen
+- Lower abdomen.

-- Backs of knees
+- Backs of the knees.

 People who are exposed to scabies may not develop itchy lesions for up to 6 weeks after becoming infested, as the immune system takes some time to develop an allergic response to the mites.
 However, individuals who have had scabies before may develop the rash within several days of re-exposure.

-Scabies is intensely itchy, especially at night.
+The rash of scabies is intensely itchy, especially at night.
 Excessive scratching of the itchy lesions can create breaks in the skin, which may then become infected with bacteria.

-- Individuals with weakened immune systems (such as organ transplant recipients or people with HIV/AIDS)
+- Individuals with weakened immune systems (such as organ transplant recipients or people with HIV/AIDS).

-- People who are physically and/or mentally impaired or disabled
+- People who are physically and/or mentally impaired or disabled.

 - Mites cannot survive off the human body for more than 48-72 hours.
 Therefore, wash all clothing, bedding, and towels used by the infested person in the past 72 hours in hot water, and dry these items in a hot dryer.